 529 plans provide 5-year gift tax averaging, so you can give up to 5 times as much money ($85,000 or $170,000 as a couple) in a single year and have it treated as though it were given over a 5-year period.

 Massachusetts 529 plans have a cumulative contribution limit of $500,000.
 After the 529 plan account reaches this balance, it can still earn interest and appreciate, but no additional contributions will be accepted.
 Most people do not reach this limit.

 After the 529 plan has been opened and some funds have been deposited into the 529 plan, it’s time to choose investments for the 529 plan.
 The number of investment options is limited, making it easier to choose.

-Most people invest in an age-based portfolio, which starts off with an aggressive mix of investments such as stocks and gradually shifts to a more conservative mix of investments as the child approaches college age.
+Most people invest in an age-based portfolio, starting with an aggressive mix of investments such as stocks and gradually shifting to a more conservative mix of investments as the child approaches college age.

-The Massachusetts 529 plan also offers 12 static portfolios, including five single-fund portfolios, six multi-fund portfolios, and a FDIC-insured bank deposit portfolio.
-The single-fund portfolios include a money market fund, a bond index fund, a S&P 500 index, a total stock market index and an international index.
-The multi-fund portfolios include aggressive, moderate and conservative index funds and aggressive, moderate and conservative actively managed funds.
+The Massachusetts 529 plan also offers 12 static portfolios, including five single-fund portfolios, six multi-fund portfolios, and an FDIC-insured bank deposit portfolio.
+The single-fund portfolios include a money market fund, a bond index fund, an S&P 500 index, a total stock market index, and an international index.
+The multi-fund portfolios include aggressive, moderate, and conservative index funds and aggressive, moderate, and conservative actively managed funds.